odukabdulbasit/odukabdulbasit/README.md

-- 👋 Hi, I’m @odukabdulbasit
+- 👋 Hi, I’m Abdulbasit ODUK
-- 👀 I’m interested in Android with kotlin
+- 👀 I’m interested in Android Kotlin
-- 🌱 I’m currently learning andvanced android kotlin
+- 🌱 I’m currently learning andvanced Android Kotlin
 - 🖱️ Student in Udacity
 - 💞️ I’m looking to collaborate on project to improve my skills on android kotlin
 - 📫 How to reach me odukabdulbasit@gmail.com